Setting up an Express + Typescript Server with Vue + Vite

 Create a

-file to store the environment variables for configuration (e.g. API keys).
+.envfile to store the environment variables for configuration (e.g. API keys).
 This file should be kept out of version control to prevent sensitive information from being exposed.
-Create a.env
+Create a.envfile in the root of theserverfolder.touch .env -

 Create a